Kristin Cavallari Flaunts Insane Body In Plunging Mini Dress Next To Husband Jay Cutler

 The dress had a structural neckline that flaunted a hint of cleavage as well as her toned shoulders, and draped across her body flawlessly.
 Though the dress wasn’t form-fitting, a high slit ensured that Cavallari’s toned leg was on display to add a bit of sex appeal to the look.

-Before walking the red carpet, she even shared a stunning shot of herself after getting all dolled up.
+Before walking the red carpet, she even shared a stunning shot of herself after getting all dolled-up.
 She made sure to thank the whole glam squad responsible for the look in the caption of that particular post.